SwiftKickMobile/SwiftMessages/ViewControllers.md

 # View Controllers

-`SwiftMessagesSegue` is a configurable subclass of `UIStoryboardSegue` that utilizes SwiftMessages to present and dismiss modal view controllers.
-It performs these transitions by becoming your view controller's `transitioningDelegate`, calling SwiftMessage's `show()` and `hide()` under the hood.
+`SwiftMessagesSegue` is a configurable subclass of `UIStoryboardSegue` that presents and dismisses modal view controllers by acting as the presenting view controller's `transitioningDelegate` and utilizing SwiftMessages' `show()` and `hide()` methods on the destination view controller's view.

 ## Installation

-The `SwiftMessagesSegue` base class is included with the SwiftMessages installation and provides all of the functionality needed for view controller presentation.
-But to achieve specific layouts and optional behaviors, it generally requires configuration.
+`SwiftMessagesSegue` is included in the SwiftMessages installation and provides all of the functionality needed for modal view controller presentation.
+However, to achieve specific layouts and optional behaviors, the segue will generally need to be configured.
 To help with this, the SwiftMessagesSegueExtras framework provides a number of pre-configured layouts in the form of `SwiftMessagesSegue` sub-classes.
 These classes roughly mirror the layout options found in `MessageView.Layout`:

 <table>
   <tr><td><code>TopMessageSegue</code></td></tr>